Dolly Parton was born into a world on the cusp of seismic change.

 Visitors can get to the outskirts of the original home.
 It is in Locust Ridge, nearby Evans Chapel.

 But don’t expect to get too close.
 A tall fence surrounds the property, and trespassers are not welcome.

-But in those mountains, the combination of the majesty and the accompanying isolation is tangible.
+But driving around nearby, the combination of the majesty and the accompanying isolation is tangible.

-It doesn’t take much imagination to picture a sunny-headed girl running among the trees and up and down the hills, singing a song, chasing butterflies and fireflies and picking flowers for her mom.
+It’s easy to imagine a sunny-headed girl running among the trees and up and down the hills.
+It’s easy to see her singing a song, chasing butterflies and fireflies and picking flowers for her mom.

-We can’t fathom the journey that Dolly Parton has taken since she left Locust Ridge in the Great Smoky Mountains.
-Still, we can picture the place where it all started with the parts she allows us to see.
+I can’t fathom the journey that Dolly Parton has taken since she left Locust Ridge in the Great Smoky Mountains.
+Still, I can picture the place where it all started with the parts she allows us to see.